samaita/blog/content/posts/why-not-just-use-google-maps.md

 [IMAGE PLACEHOLDER.
 Side-by-side screenshot showing the Google Maps result for LLRE Martadinata No.97 and the Geocoding API v4 response.
 Highlight Citarum/40115 versus Cihapit/40113.]

-The important part is not which one wins.
+I am not sure which one is right.

-It is that both results look reasonable.
+That is the point.
+Both results look reasonable.

 ## A successful geocode is not the same as a validated address

-That is where I think the difference matters.
+That is where the difference matters.

 A geocoder is trying to answer a simple question: